 There are two types of removal:

-Partial removal (demolition and fill-in): $10,000 to $15,000.
+Partial removal (demolition and fill-in).
 The pool structure is broken up, the upper walls are knocked down, holes are punched in the bottom for drainage, and the cavity is filled with gravel and dirt.
 This is the more common and affordable option.

-Full removal (complete excavation): $18,000 to $25,000+.
+Full removal (complete excavation).
 The entire pool structure — walls, floor, plumbing — is excavated and hauled away.
 The hole is backfilled with clean compacted fill.
 This is required if you plan to build a structure over the former pool location.

 Both options require permits in most Metro Atlanta jurisdictions.
 You'll also need to disclose the former pool location when you sell the home, regardless of removal method.

 And then there's the yard.
 After removal, you've got a patch of backyard that needs grading, topsoil, and landscaping.
-That typically runs another $3,000 to $8,000 depending on the scope.
 Some homeowners spend even more to build a patio, garden, or other feature in the former pool space.
+The total cost of removal plus yard restoration can be substantial.

-So here's the comparison that surprises most people: a basic renovation costs about the same or less than removing the pool.
+Here's what most homeowners don't realize: a basic pool renovation often costs about the same or less than removing the pool.
 And instead of a backyard with a filled-in hole, you have a functioning pool that adds value to your home.

 When Removal Makes Sense